Makan Map

 The Makan Map is an online interactive atlas of the Xinjiang Uyghur Autonomous Region of China.
 This region covers an area of 1,664,897 km^{2}, or 16% of China's territory.
 It allows to visualize geographic, administrative and socio-economic baseline data, to carry out statistical analysis and to create thematic maps for this region.
-The Makan Map is the first multi-language atlas of the Xinjiang.
+The Makan Map is the first multi-language atlas of Xinjiang.
 It has been created in four languages: Uyghur, Chinese, French and English.
 The current version is the second version of the Makan Map.
 Development is ongoing for future releases.